-The challenges of decoding imagery and overcoming our lack of familiarity with scripture.
-Even if we thought ourselves capable of fully grasping the plain sense of Joseph Smith's most straightforward statements, most of us will still struggle to decode his pervasive imagery, which was so often loaded with localisms, creative allusions, and scriptural wordplay.
-Moreover, the frequent allusions of Joseph Smith to scripture and other texts will never be recognized, let alone understood, unless we are familiar with these texts ourselves.
-One of Joseph Smith's frequent teaching methods was to take an obscure or misunderstood passage of scripture and unfold new meanings to his listeners, drawing on both his familiarity with an astonishing number of scriptural passages and also on the prophetic insights he had gained firsthand through divine revelation.
+2. The challenges of decoding imagery and overcoming our lack of familiarity with scripture.
+Even if we thought ourselves capable of fully grasping the plain sense of Joseph Smith's most straightforward statements, most of us will still struggle to decode his pervasive imagery, which is so often loaded with localisms, creative allusions, and scriptural wordplay.10 Moreover, the frequent allusions Joseph Smith made to scripture and other sources will never be recognized, let alone understood, unless we are familiar with these external texts ourselves.11 One of Joseph Smith's frequent teaching methods was to take an obscure or misunderstood passage of scripture and unfold new meanings to his listeners, drawing on both his familiarity with an astonishing number of scriptural passages12 and also on the prophetic insights he had gained firsthand through divine revelation.
 Sadly, however, scriptures are not the staple of literary and religious life in our day that they were to those who lived in Joseph Smith's time.

-Figure .
-"The Simses of Old Greenwich, Conn., gather to read after dinner.
-Their means of text delivery is divided by generation.
-Nichole Bengiveno/The New York Times" 13
+Figure 1.
+Nichole Bengiveno: "The Simses of Old Greenwich, Conn., gather to read after dinner.
+Their means of text delivery is divided by generation."13

-The challenges of vocabulary and reading skills.
-At the most basic level, many scriptural terms such as "endow," "seal," "mystery," "key," "sign," "token," "calling," and "election" have significantly changed in meaning and association since the early days of the Restoration.
-In other cases, the words have completely dropped out of our everyday vocabulary.
-Besides these challenges at the lexical level, some early evidence seems to indicate that those of us who feed largely on media may read differently than those of previous generations.
-For one thing, we have become accustomed to a kind of reading that consists of facile skimming for rapid information ingestion - what the great Jewish scholar Martin Buber went so far as to term "the leprosy of fluency.
-For another, even if one had the time and patience to read more reflectively, many today lack the capacity to follow the logic of passages that are longer than a sound bite, treating complex descriptions or lines of argument as grab bags of simple, unordered, atomic associations rather than as linear structures that were carefully composed by divinely inspired authors of scripture to serve specific literary, expository, or revelatory purposes.
-In the charge of the case of
+3. The challenges of vocabulary and reading skills.
+At the most basic level, many scriptural terms such as "endow," "seal," "mystery," "key," "sign," "token," "calling," and "election" have significantly changed in meaning, connotation, and association since the early days of the Restoration.14 In some cases, the words have completely dropped out of our everyday vocabulary.
+Besides these challenges at the lexical level, some early evidence suggests that those of us who feed largely on today's media may read differently than our ancestors.15 For one thing, we have become accustomed to a kind of reading that consists of facile skimming for rapid information ingestion - what the great Jewish scholar Martin Buber went so far as to term "the leprosy of fluency."16 For another thing, even if one had the time and patience to read more reflectively, many today lack the capacity to follow the logic of passages that are longer than a sound bite.
+Complex descriptions or lines of argument are mentally processed as grab bags of simple, unordered, atomic associations rather than as linear structures that were carefully composed by divinely inspired authors of scripture to serve specific literary, expository, or revelatory purposes.17

-The challenge of doctrinal ignorance.
-It cannot be doubted that our difficulties in grasping the larger logic of scripture that binds single verses together into coherent passages, especially within doctrinal expositions, are at least partly behind what Prothero calls a widespread "religious amnesia" that has dangerously weakened the foundations of faith.18 When scripture is consulted at all, it is too often "solely for its piety or its inspiring adventures"19 or its admittedly "memorable illustrations and contrasts" rather than the "deep memories" of spiritual understanding that provide context for the imagery and are woven throughout the stories themselves.20 Harold Bloom concludes that since the current "American Jesus can be described without any recourse to theology" we have become, on the whole, a post-Christian nation.21 Similarly, Herberg characterized our national "faith in faith" as a "strange brew of devotion to religion and insouciance as to its content."22 Little wonder that the teaching of the central doctrines of the Gospel has been a significant focus of church leadership in our day.23
+4. The challenge of doctrinal ignorance.
+It cannot be doubted that our difficulties in grasping the larger logic of scripture - the logic that binds phrases and sentences together into coherent passages - are at least partly behind what Prothero calls a widespread "religious amnesia" that has dangerously weakened the foundations of faith.18 When scripture is consulted at all, it is too often "solely for its piety or its inspiring adventures"19 or its admittedly "memorable illustrations and contrasts" rather than the "deep memories" of spiritual understanding that provide context for the imagery and are woven throughout the stories themselves.20 Harold Bloom concludes that since the current "American Jesus can be described without any recourse to theology," we have become, on the whole, a post-Christian nation.21 Similarly, Herberg characterized our national "faith in faith" as a "strange brew of devotion to religion and insouciance as to its content."22 Little wonder that the teaching of the major doctrines of the Gospel, as centered in scripture, has become a significant emphasis in classroom teaching over in recent years.23